Coast Guard: 2 injured in fire on platform in Gulf of Mexico

 LAFAYETTE, La.
-(AP) — A Coast Guard spokeswoman says two workers were injured when a fire broke out on an oil production platform in the Gulf of Mexico.
+(AP) — Two workers were injured when a fire broke out on an oil production platform in the Gulf of Mexico early Wednesday, according to the Coast Guard.

-Coast Guard Petty Officer Lexie Preston says 46 workers were evacuated from Shell International Ltd.’s Enchilada platform after the fire broke out early Wednesday.
-The platform is about 185 miles southwest of New Orleans.
+The Coast Guard said in a statement that 46 workers were evacuated from Shell International Ltd.’s Enchilada platform to a lifeboat after the fire broke out around 1:20 a.m.
+The platform is about 185 miles (298 kilometers) southwest of New Orleans.

-Preston and Shell spokesman Philip Robinson says the injured workers were flown by helicopter to a hospital.
-The extent of their injuries wasn’t immediately released.
-Robinson says all of the workers aboard the platform were evacuated.
+The two injured workers were flown by helicopter to a hospital in Galveston, Texas.
+A 54-year-old man had burns and a concussion and a 29-year-old man had a sprained wrist and a concussion, the Coast Guard said.

-Shell says the platform was safely shut down.
-Preston says there were no reports of pollution in the area.
-Robinson says the fire was “under control.”
+A “light sheen” was spotted in the water north of the platform after the fire started, according to the Coast Guard.

 Most Read Stories